 Silent Thunder: In the Presence of Elephants- Katy Payne (1999): Memoir of scientific discovery beginning at the Washington Park Zoo where Kay Payne’s revolutionary work in the field of elephant communication began.

-Coming of Age with Elephants- Joyce Poole (1996): Memoir of a19 year old who decided to make elephants her life.
-While living in Amboseli she tried to unravel the behavioural patterns and communication of this extraordinary species.
+Coming of Age with Elephants- Joyce Poole (1996): Memoir of a 19-year-old who decided to make elephants her life.
+While living in Amboseli she tried to unravel the behavioral patterns and communication of this extraordinary species.